Y3454R/phd-cs-us/README.md

 ##  1. <a name='PhDDemystify:AGuidelineforProspectivePhDStudentsinCS'></a>PhD Demystify: A book for Prospective PhD Students in CS
-This **handbook** helps demystify the PhD admission process in Computer Science in US universities.
+This handbook helps students understand the PhD admission process in Computer Science in US universities.
 It explains how PhD admission works from an insider perspective.
-It aims to encourage international (and domestic) students from smaller countries and universities to apply to CS PhD programs in the US.
+It aims to encourage international and domestic students from smaller countries and universities to apply to CS PhD programs in the US.

 - PDF: [https://dynaroars.github.io/phd-cs-us/demystify.pdf](https://dynaroars.github.io/phd-cs-us/demystify.pdf)
 - For discussion and questions, open a new Github issue [https://github.com/dynaroars/phd-cs-us/issues](https://github.com/dynaroars/phd-cs-us/issues)